nathanalam/Nathan_Challenge/challenge_cdk/README.md

-# Static SIte Hosting Challenge
+# Static Site Hosting Challenge

 This is a Typescript CDK project that will deploy the assets in the `website-dist` folder into an S3 bucket and set it up for public hosting through an SSL securitized FQDN.